How much raw do I need to feed and how often should I be feeding my cats?

 Note the guide relates to raw feeding.
 Cats fed on a commercial product full of carbs will always eat more to get the protein they require.
 If you are here you are striving toward a raw diet.
 Keep that in mind when making your calculations.

 Kittens are growing, and they are growing fast!
-When raw feeding kittens, and we must stress that when raw feeding kittens it is imperative to get the balance correct, they must be fed on demand.
+When raw feeding kittens, we recommend they are fed on demand.
 This means as many meals and as much food as they want.
-If you are looking for numbers to help you understand it, then try this.
 Kittens will eat between 5-10% of their body weight daily depending on the growth stage they are at.

 Kittens go thru growth spurts, and will inevitably be much hungrier when growing and less hungry in between.
 This is totally normal.
-Please apply the same criteria as above to gauge their health, but if your kitten stops eating for more than 12 hours, please go immediately to a vet!
+Please apply the same criteria as above to gauge their health, but if your kitten stops eating for more than 12 hours, please go seek vet advice.

 The take home message is this.
 Take note of the guide.
 Apply it, then adjust it to suit your own cat.